Fear and Loathing in Protocol Analysis2020-09-07

 In May of this year, Max Krohn from Zoom (previously Keybase) reached out and asked for help in analyzing Zoom’s new protocols using Verifpal.
 Here’s a PDF of all of our Twitter DMs.
 Over the span of a week, I helped Max look at eight Verifpal models.
 In one instance, we had a Signal call (that I wish I had recorded) in order to discuss a flaw that Verifpal had found and that Max’s team wasn’t able to understand how to spot and fix.
 The flaw was real, non-obvious and led to an attack on the protocol.
 Zoom’s team spotted it and fixed it because of Verifpal.

-Zoom published their whitepaper without mentioning the Verifpal work or citing Verifpal, which flew in direct opposition to what Max Krohn promised me over the phone.
+Zoom published their whitepaper without mentioning the Verifpal work or citing Verifpal, which flew in direct opposition to what Max Krohn promised me over the phone, twice, in two separate conference calls.
 Another Zoom team member also confirmed this:

 I had a second Signal call with Max who again promised that Verifpal would be cited once some feedback Max had was implemented.
 Naturally, I haven’t heard back from Max or his team since; except, I did hear back from Lea Kissner, then co-leading Zoom’s end-to-end encryption effort and now recently hired at Apple, who attempted to assasinate my character on Twitter when I asked questions about Zoom’s end-to-end encryption: